 If your child doesn't qualify for free school transport but there's space left on one of your school's dedicated contracts, you can apply for a 'privilege seat' to travel on the dedicated contract free of charge.

 How to apply

-Complete and return a Free School Transport form (Word, 51kb).
+Complete our Free School Transport form.

 You should apply before 20 September.
 You need to apply each year.
 We'll allocate any available seats as soon as possible after the 20 September.